Adarsh-Kumar073/resume-classifier-new/README.md

 - Extracts text using `pdfplumber`.
 - Cleans and preprocesses text using TF-IDF vectorization and Label Encoding.
 - Classifies resumes into predefined domains using an SVM model.
+- Ranks resumes based on a combination of classification confidence and skillset match score.
+- Provides a selection-based input for target domain selection.

 ## Installation
 ### Prerequisites